Sriram-B-Srivatsa/AethOS---AI-Native-OS-Kernel-Tool/README.md

 ### Troubleshooting: Virtual Machine Installs

 **1. NPM Installation Fails (Assertion failed: new_time >= loop->time)**
 This is a known Windows bug in Node.js's underlying `libuv` engine.
 When a VM hypervisor forcefully syncs the virtual clock *backwards* by a few milliseconds to match the host machine, Node.js panics.
 **The Fix**: Do not run `npm install` in the VM.
 Instead, run `npm install` and `npm run build` on your physical Host PC.
-Then, compress the resulting `frontend/dist` folder into a ZIP file, drag it into the VM, and extract it to `AethOS_Repository/frontend/dist`.
+Then, compress the resulting `frontend/dist` folder into a ZIP file, drag it into the VM, and extract it to `AethOS_Repository/frontend/dist` and run from `venv` in backend.

 **2. Black Screen on Launch**
 If you pushed your code to GitHub and pulled it inside a VM, you will get a black screen.
 This is because the `.gitignore` file specifically ignores the compiled `frontend/dist/` folder (standard developer practice).